gtl23/biskit/readme.md

 which can be accessed by hitting _http://localhost:8080/swagger-ui.html_ from your browser once the project start to run successfully.
-You can also get the post collection of the api's by importing below link in postman _https://www.getpostman.com/collections/9305640e2424f5df133e_
+You can also get the postman collection of the api's by importing below link in postman _https://www.getpostman.com/collections/9305640e2424f5df133e_